The Seasonal Migration Pump

 In fall, the first storms signal the end of the favorable season, and the mixed layer progressively deepens.
 The animals begin their migration back to depth.
 They will choose as their final destination for their winter diapause a depth below the mixed layer.
 There, the quieter waters mean that they do not risk being shaken and stirred by ocean turbulence during their winter rest.
 During this period of extremely weak activity, they survive on their lipid reserves and release CO2 through respiration.
 Some may die, and their carcasses will gradually sink deeper.

-Such seasonal migration below the winter mixed layer boosts the potential for carbon sequestration by allowing significant quantities of organic carbon to be actively transported from surface to depth layers.
+Such seasonal migration below the winter mixed layer boosts the potential for carbon sequestration by allowing significant quantities of organic carbon to be actively transported from surface to deep layers.
 This pump is sometimes also referred to as the "ontogenic pump" or the "lipid shunt".